sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 However, if you write about something that is not generally known, you must state where you get the information from.

 It can be difficult to assess how far the documentation requirement should go.
 Uncontroversial claims that are the knowledge base within your subject do not need documentation.
-If you are in doubt, ask the head of court.
+If you are in doubt, ask your supervisor.
 Then you avoid being suspected of plagiarism (see below).

 ## Lectures